 Pharmaceutical Quality Resources

 Pharmaceutical quality is the foundation that allows patients and consumers to have confidence in the safety and effectiveness of their medications.
-CDER developed a Quality Initiative and established the Office of Pharmaceutical Quality (OPQ) to ensure a uniform drug quality program across all sites of manufacture, whether domestic or foreign, and across all human drug product areas – new drugs and biologics, generics, and biosimilars—and also over-the-counter drugs and compounded drug products.
-This white paper provides additional background regarding OPQ and the FDA’s oversight of pharmaceutical quality.
+CDER established the Office of Pharmaceutical Quality (OPQ) to ensure a uniform drug quality program across all sites of manufacture, whether domestic or foreign, and across all human drug product areas – new drugs and biologics, generics, biosimilars, over-the-counter drugs and certain compounded drugs.

 The resources below offer information on pharmaceutical quality topics for manufacturers and applicants.